-As a companion piece to our Q&A with M. Mamadou, PhD, in the September 2013 NMJ Supplement, we asked Dr Mamadou to outline some specific digestive orders that can benefit from the use of supplemental digestive enzymes.
+As a companion piece to our Q&A with M. Mamadou, PhD, in the September 2013 NMJ Supplement, we asked Dr Mamadou to outline some specific digestive disorders that can benefit from the use of supplemental digestive enzymes.
 Read the full Q&A here.

 Supplemental digestive enzymes can be very helpful in alleviating digestive disorders.
 Some specific conditions in which supplemental digestive enzymes can be used include the following.